brendanburkhart/sudoku/README.md

 ## Building

-You will need [CMake](https://cmake.org/) installed in order to build this project.
+You will need [CMake](https://cmake.org/) and [vcpkg](https://github.com/Microsoft/vcpkg) installed in order to build this project.

-The Sudoku grid recognition relies on OpenCV for the computer vision and Tesseract for the OCR, both which need to be installed.
-If OpenCV 4 and Tesseract are installed via [vcpkg](https://github.com/Microsoft/vcpkg), CMake should be able to find them.
-Otherwise, you will need to modify the CMake file in `src/vision` to locate the headers and libraries for both.
+The Sudoku grid recognition relies on OpenCV for the computer vision and Tesseract for the OCR, both which need to be installed, as well as GTest for the units tests.
+The CMake integration for vcpkg should download and build local copies of these dependencies when CMake configuration is run.

-Once OpenCV and Tesseract are installed/built on your local system, CMake should be able to generate build files for your chosen build system.

 ## Usage